 How can I see only the projects that I am working on?

 Doing nothing .
 By default every user sees only active projects where it is assigned.
-Of course when you start searching Twproject security starts working and you will see only tasks, issues, resources that you are allowed to see.
+Of course when you start searching Twproject security starts working and you will see only projects, ToDos, resources that you are allowed to see.
 See https://twproject.com/support/using-twproject/security/

 How Twproject uses role-based security?

 In two ways: global or local to a project.
-Global roles are valid everywhere (ok, not really everywhere, but in a security area) so if you have, for instance, a permission for “task read” you can see every task even if you are not involved on it; this could match the company’s boss case.
+Global roles are valid everywhere (ok, not really everywhere, but in a security area) so if you have, for instance, a permission for “project read” you can see every project even if you are not involved on it; this could match the company’s boss case.
 Global roles are set from the user editor.

 Locally to a project, role-based security is applied assigning users to a project.
-In this cane a “task read” permission will allow a user to see the project structure from that point and down.
+In this case a “project read” permission will allow a user to see the project structure from that point and down.
 See this section for a complete overview on security: https://twproject.com/support/using-twproject/security/

 How can I configure permissions for my users?